fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 The above commands generated YAML files that can be deployed into OpenShift.
 However, there is still some work to be done.
 The next section explains the steps.

 #### 4. Deploy BlueCompute to OpenShift Project
-To deploy the `bluecompute-ce` YAML files, use the command below:
+To deploy the `bluecompute` YAML files, use the command below:

 ```bash
 oc apply --recursive --filename bluecompute-os
 ```

-Voilà, you have deployed all of `bluecompute-ce` into an OpenShift cluster!
+Voilà, you have deployed all of `bluecompute` into an OpenShift cluster!
 To check on its status to confirm they are up and running, run the following command:

 ```bash
 oc get pods | grep -v test